charliegerard/myo-web-bluetooth.js/README.md

   * Classifier event characteristic

 ### To do:
-* Change, so works with Myo's default name.
 * Add images of poses for visual feedback.
+* Make orientation data work with 3d model.